messcheg/advent-of-code/README.md

 These are my [advent-of-code solutions](https://adventofcode.com/ "advent of code").
 I started with the aoc, using C#, 5 days after AoC2021 started.
-Now I'm trying to solve all other years in different languages.
+Now I'm trying to solve all previous years in different languages (In my own pace).

 AoC           | Language
 ------------- | -------------